alix-tz/escriptorium-documentation/docs/walkthrough_export.md

 ### Include or exclude certain region types or lines

-You can include or exclude lines or whole regions and their associated lines with the last parameters. <!-- todo: add link to the subsection about segment version -->
+You can include or exclude lines or whole regions and their associated lines with the last parameter. <!-- todo: add link to the subsection about segment version -->

 To do so, tick the checkboxes associated to the region types you want to export or uncheck the ones you want to ignore.